 Institutions that issue print catalogs may experience increased flexibility for developing branded symbols as a visual way to mark courses that use affordable resources.
 In the example above from Columbia Gorge Community College, "Gorge Open" and "Low-Go" symbols, along with descriptive text, represent courses that use resources costing $50 and under in the schedule of classes.

-Nicole Finkbeiner of OpenStax manages a survey of institutions that allow students to search class schedules for OER, Zero Textbook Cost, No Cost, and Low-Cost Course materials.
+Nicole Finkbeiner, formerly of OpenStax, created a survey of institutions that allow students to search class schedules for OER, Zero Textbook Cost, No Cost, and Low-Cost Course materials.